pcfreak30/skyd/doc/sips/SIP-TBD-payment-routing.md

 need to be fully recuperable through fees taken on the payment routing if the payment network is to be successful and have proper incentivization structures.

-The `PaymentEdgePricer` is responsible for pricing these payment edges, seeing as the price is probably dependant on a couple of factors.
+The `PaymentEdgePricer` calculates the cost of routing a payment along a payment edge.
+This cost is dependent on various factors.
+Such are, capacity, latency, contract refresh/formation costs, etc.

 In theory however it should be possible to use fixed prices, although that might prove to be not very viable as it'll be hard to be competitive with payment hubs that offer dynamic pricing.

 #### Payment Edge Fee